emmonh/arch-dotfiles/README.md

 ### Bootloader

-To install the bootloader do
+To install the bootloader do:

 ```
 # grub-install <boot_part>
 # grub-mkconfig -o /boot/grub/grub.cfg
 ```

-## Reboot
+After that, to reboot into the freshly installed system run:

 ```
 # exit